ericchase/csharp--idle-user-logoff/README.md

 # Idle User Logoff
-A simple C# application that logs the user off a Windows user account after a set amount of time.
+A simple C# application that logs the user off a Windows user session after a set amount of time.
 Includes a popup window countdown and easy to change settings file.

 ![Popup Window Countdown](PopupWindowCountdownExample.png)